-A kWh Saved is a kWh Saved
+A kWh Saved is a kWh Saved 2

-The Berkeley Lab also introduced two new acronyms: PA CSE, which stands for the program administrator cost of saving electricity; and PA CSPD, which stands for the program administrator cost of saving peak demand.
+The Berkeley Lab study introduced two new acronyms: PA CSE, which stands for the program administrator cost of saving electricity; and PA CSPD, which stands for the program administrator cost of saving peak demand.
 The lab’s Electricity Markets & Policy Group gathered data on costs, energy savings, and peak demand savings for electricity programs at 36 IOUs and other PAs in nine states from 2014 to 2017.

 Screen Shot 2020-01-13 at 3.45.34 PM

-Source: Lawrence Berkeley Labs – https://emp.lbl.gov/peak-demand-impacts-electricity-efficiency
+Source: Lawrence Berkeley Labs

 There are many ways to reduce peak demand, with energy efficiency as part of the mix.
-As the study’s abstract notes, “with an increasing need for a more flexible and resilient electricity system, and changing costs for generation, utilities and other efficiency program administrators must take into account all characteristics of efficiency programs—including peak demand reduction—to ensure a reliable system at the most affordable cost.”
+As the study’s abstract notes, “With an increasing need for a more flexible and resilient electricity system, and changing costs for generation, utilities, and other efficiency program administrators must take into account all characteristics of efficiency programs—including peak demand reduction—to ensure a reliable system at the most affordable cost.”

 About The Author